John Michael Phillips: Lawyer for individuals associated with Tiger King

 Tiger King was a docuseries which aired in 2020 on Netflix.
 It featured the contentious relationship between Joseph Allen Maldonado-Passage, also known as Joe Exotic and Carole Baskin, as well as the disappearance of Carole Baskin's ex-husband Don Lewis.

 Phillips was hired in July 2020 to represent Don Lewis’s daughters along with his former assistant Anne McQueen.
 He filed a lawsuit against Carole Baskin and others in early August seeking to obtain more information about the disappearance of Don Lewis and amended it to assert an action for defamation on behalf of Anne McQueen, which is pending.
 To promote information gathering, the family and Phillips ran a commercial during Baskin's appearance on Dancing with the Stars, which went viral.
 He no longer represents the family of Don Lewis.

 After seeing Phillips' efforts on the case, Phillips and his firm were contacted and retained by Joe Exotic.
 Phillips serves as lead criminal and civil litigation counsel.
 “We’re going to seek a new trial, and justice in the criminal and civil courts,” Philips said after flying to visit Maldonado-Passage at Fort Worth’s Federal Medical Center.
+Phillips filed a Motion for New Trial which is pending before the appellate court.